nickmancari/linux_bxtch/README.md

 * Go everything for learning purposes

 ## Notes:
+- Solidify JSON data structure to serve results easier and more dynamically
 - Need to tweak search input variable to take upper and lower case variations
 - Search and serve now functioning with Go templates
 - Integrate OS icons (add to the result table, make linkable, etc...)